Faculty Fellows

 Marcela Prieto

-Marcela Prieto is Assistant Professor of Law at the University of Southern California's Gould School of Law.
+Marcela Prieto is Associate Professor of Law at the University of Southern California's Gould School of Law.
 Her research focuses on public international law and moral philosophy.
 In particular, she is interested in the relationship between the laws of armed conflict and the ethics of killing in war.
 She is also interested in transitional justice issues, as a result of her experience prosecuting war crimes committed during Augusto Pinochet's dictatorship.

 Jonathan Quong